json-api-dotnet/JsonApiDotNetCore/docs/usage/routing.md

 GET /orderLines HTTP/1.1
 ```

-The public name of the resource ([which can be customized](~/usage/resource-graph.md#public-resource-name)) is used for the route, instead of the controller name.
+The exposed name of the resource ([which can be customized](~/usage/resource-graph.md#resource-name)) is used for the route, instead of the controller name.

 ### Non-json:api controllers